sachieko/scheduler/README.md

 * Users can view appointments for the days of the week, and get updates in real time for spots remaining and which spots are open.
 * Not yet implemented: Implement web socket so these updates happen for all users
 * Users can create appointments, edit them, or delete them, with confirmation on destructive actions
 * Communicates with a postgreSQL server API,  which is independent.
-You can find it [here](https://github.com/lighthouse-labs/scheduler-api)
+You can find instructions to run your own [here](https://github.com/lighthouse-labs/scheduler-api)

 ## Screenshots
 ![main view](https://imgur.com/GaH4aLf)